What is your email address?

 How do I get there?

-Instructions will be delivered to ticket holders 24 hours prior to the event.
+Instructions are sent to ticket holders prior to the event.
 Average travel time from Seattle (without traffic) is 90 minutes.
 We need everyone to carpool as much as possible.
 Have extra space in your car?
 Post to the Facebook group and find some folks to share gas costs ;)

 When can I arrive?
 When do I have to leave?